-Audit recommended that DPTI resolve the outstanding reimbursement matters as soon as practical and ensure arrangements regarding funding and allocation of project costs are documented and agreed to in writing.
+As advised in the last Report, Audit recommended that DPTI resolve the outstanding reimbursement matters as soon as practical and ensure arrangements regarding funding and allocation of project costs are documented and agreed to in writing.
+DPTI responded that it would address these matters.